pgorni/pgorni/README.md

 ### Hi there 👋
 Hi, I'm Phillip.
 You might have heard a thing or two about me before.

 I don't enjoy coding too much but I am willing to give it my all to learn how!
+I am interested in learning how to apply the the code I use in class to real projects.
+I am currently working on a software company that uses artificial intelligence to alert workes when they are missing or improperly wareing safety equipment.
+My favorite hobby is wokring out.

 | Rank | Languages |
 |-----:|-----------|
 |     1| Python |